The Bitter Lesson of Diffusion Language Models for Agentic Workflows: A Comprehensive Reality Check: Limitations

 \item \textbf{Limited Coverage of dLLMs and Benchmarks:} Our study evaluates a representative but limited set of diffusion-based LLMs on AgentBoard and BFCL.
 We focus on a subset of the test suites, considering only embodied AI tasks in AgentBoard while excluding other scenarios such as web-based tasks.
 For BFCL, we restrict our evaluation to versions v1–v3 to capture the core challenges of tool calling.
 While we believe our findings are indicative of the current behavior of dLLMs, they may not fully generalize to future architectures or broader agentic settings.
 We leave a more comprehensive evaluation to future work.

 \item \textbf{Inference-Only Analysis:} We focus on the agentic behavior of post-training dLLMs without incorporating task-specific fine-tuning or reinforcement learning.
 Although this setting enables a controlled comparison, targeted training objectives or architectural adaptations may alleviate some of the observed failure modes, which we leave for future work.
+At the same time, prior work suggests that simple fine-tuning often behaves more like behavior cloning and may not substantially improve agentic capabilities~\cite{song-etal-2024-trial}.
+More meaningful gains may require multi-stage agentic training, such as continued pre-training or reinforcement learning, which incurs substantially higher computational cost.

 \item \textbf{Ablation Completeness:} Our ablation study covers only a subset of selector–editor configurations under the DiffAgent framework, and assumes an LLM-based main workflow agent.
 We focus on evaluating dLLMs as auxiliary cognitive modules rather than as primary agents.
 Exploring dLLMs as the main workflow agent is left for future work.